How To Slow Down And Stop Rushing Through Life

 8. Wake up earlier

 What does your usual morning routine look like?
 Is it relaxing, do you make breakfast, do you have time for yourself?
-The morning is the perfect time to slow down, your body has only just woken up and when you suddenly rush around trying to get ready for the day ahead, your setting yourself up for a chaotic and stressful day.
-By waking up earlier you will feel more relaxed, peaceful and will naturally slow down.
+The morning is the perfect time to slow down, your body has only just woken up and when you suddenly rush around trying to get ready for the day ahead, you’re setting yourself up for a chaotic and stressful day.
+By waking up earlier you will feel more relaxed, and peaceful and will naturally slow down.
 Waking up earlier is a difficult habit to start but once you get into a routine you will be glad you started!

 9. Speak slower

-Sometimes we speak way too fast, maybe it’s because we’re nervous, maybe its’ because we want to get the information out before we forget it, or maybe it’s because we have gotten used to doing everything else so quickly, that we now speak super fast as well!
-This is something which I need to work on, I believe it will make a huge difference to how I communicate with others.
+Sometimes we speak way too fast, maybe it’s because we’re nervous, maybe its’ because we want to get the information out before we forget it, or maybe it’s because we have gotten used to doing everything else so quickly, that we know to speak super fast as well!
+This is something which I need to work on, and I believe it will make a huge difference in how I communicate with others.
 Speaking slowly allows you to speak with purpose, it means others are more likely to understand you and it means you have more time to think about your answer, before blurting out the first thing that comes to mind.

 10. Introduce one new habit at a time

 By slowing down we are able to enjoy our mornings, be more productive at work and relax during the evening.
 It means we can enjoy the present moment and appreciate what life has given us.
 However, if you try to implement several of these tips at the same time, you are more than likely going to struggle.
-I would suggest choosing just one to start of with and then once this new habit becomes routine, introduce a second point and so on.
-The goal is to slow down to become more present and enjoy life, so don’t bring any additional stress into your life by tying to adopt too many new habits at once.
+I would suggest choosing just one to start off with and then once this new habit becomes routine, introduce a second point and so on.
+The goal is to slow down to become more present and enjoy life, so don’t bring any additional stress into your life by trying to adopt too many new habits at once.

 Breathe, relax and comment below 🙂 I would love to hear from you!